After a fitful nights sleep for me, Day Two dawned and thus the real adventure was about to begin.

 Actually, that’s not fair to Air Canada, our plane was tucked in behind the loading ramp in the picture.

-But, we boarded on time and we where off on a short 45 minute flight to connect through Ottawa to Charlottetown.
+But, we boarded on time and we were off on a short 45-minute flight to connect through Ottawa to Charlottetown.

 The world’s smallest pretzel provide by Air Canada.